scanjko/Pixel_Widget/README.md

-# Hyva
+### Custom widgets

-### Module that adds additional functionality for user in terms of additional fields for user content
+## Module that adds additional functionality for user in terms of additional fields for user content

 ## Current Widgets are all for Homepage content
 - Badge Widget